diegomtassis/md-jetpac/README.md

-# Sega Mega Drive JetPac
+# JetPac MD - a port of Jetpac to Sega Megadrive

 ### JetPac